jpb06/debian-node-deploy/README.md

 ![Deploying via vscode terminal](./project-utils/readme/deploy2.png)

-Here is a little module I made to simplify my deploy needs.
+Here is a little module I made to simplify my deployments needs.

 ## How to use